pmahnke/mahnke-cocktails/recipe_processed/dark_n_stormy.md

 stars: 4.5
 base_spirits: "Dark Rum "
 youtube: "2EZBGowe0ho"
+description: "A classic highball from Bermuda that features a simple but potent combination of dark rum and spicy ginger beer."
 excerpt: |
   The Dark and Stormy is a classic rum drink with close ties to a Bermuda-based distillery that dates to 1806.
 ---